connectivecpp/chops-net-ip/README.md

 # About

-The primary author of Chops is Cliff Green, softwarelibre at codewrangler dot net.
+The primary author of Chops is Cliff Green, cliffg at connectivecpp dot com.
+The primary co-author is Thurman Gillespy, thurmang at connectivecpp dot com.

-Co-authors include ...

 Contributors include ...